KilpikonnanKerma/gengine/README.md

 GENGINE
 ======

-GENGINE is a compact, cross-platform OpenGL-based game engine and editor focused on quick iteration and experimentation.
+GENGINE (Not final name hopefully) is a compact, cross-platform game engine and editor that aims for a 2010s AAA look and feel.
+It is currently very primitive, but in very active development.

 The project bundles an editor UI, a small runtime, and a simple scene format so you can prototype scenes, shaders and game logic fast.